AdobeDocs/campaign-web.en/help/v8/workflows/activities/scheduler.md

    * **Permanent (never expires)**: the workflow is executed, according to the frequency specified, without any limits to the time frame or number of iterations.

    * **Validity period**: the workflow is executed according to the frequency specified, up until a specific date.
 You need to specify start and end dates.

+>[!NOTE]
+>
+>If you want to start the workflow right away, you can click the **Execute pending task** in the Scheduler's top action bar.
+This button is only available when you have started the workflow.

+Notes:

 ## Example